spacetelescope/jwst/docs/jwst/pipeline/calwebb_detector1.rst

 counts from the non-destructive detector readouts and the output is a corrected countrate (slope) image.

-There are two unique configuration files to be used to control this pipeline, depending on whether the data are to be treated as a Time Series Observation (TSO).
+There are two unique configurations used to control this pipeline, depending on whether the data are to be treated as a Time Series Observation (TSO).
 The configuration is controlled by CRDS and the reftype ``pars-detector1pipeline``.
 In general, for Non-TSO exposures, all applicable